thecapitalistcycle/accounting/README.md

 Closely related to [reproduction-schemes](https://github.com/thecapitalistcycle/reproduction-schemes)

-Initially working through Rob Bryer, "Accounting for Value in Marx's Capital"
+Initially working through Rob Bryer, "Accounting for Value in Marx's _Capital_: The Invisible Hand"

 Files prefixed with A4 are specific to that.